apache/druid/docs/content/development/experimental.md

 1. The feature's API may change even in minor releases or patch releases.
 2. The feature may have known "missing" pieces that will be added later.
-3. The feature may not have received full battle-testing in production environments.
+3. The feature may or may not have received full battle-testing in production environments.

 All experimental features are optional.